jrgifford/Ubuntu-Book/Chapter2.md

 #Chapter 2: Installing Ubuntu.

 There are several ways of doing this, but for this one we're going to use the Wubi method.

-First, head over to [ubuntu.com/download/ubuntu/windows-installer](http://www.ubuntu.com/download/ubuntu/windows-installer), and download the Windows installer.
-We're assuming that you want to keep Windows, because otherwise things get complicated.
+First, head over to [ubuntu.com/download/desktop/windows-installer][wubi], and download the Windows installer.
+We’re assuming that you want to keep Windows, because otherwise things get complicated.

 ![](images/Selection_005.png)